AriFordsham/GHCWiki/commentary/rts/storage.md

 not handled: Image

 We currently have megablocks of 1Mb in size (m = 20) with blocks of 4k in size (k = 12), and these sizes are easy to change  ([includes/Constants.h](/trac/ghc/browser/ghc/includes/Constants.h)).

 Block descriptors are currently 32 or 64 bytes depending on the word size (d = 5 or 6).
+The block descriptor itself is the structure `bdescr` defined in [includes/Block.h](/trac/ghc/browser/ghc/includes/Block.h), and that file also defines the `Bdescr()` macro.

-So the block allocator has a little more structure:
+The block allocator has a the following structure:

 - At the bottom, talking to the OS, is the megablock allocator ([rts/MBlock.c](/trac/ghc/browser/ghc/rts/MBlock.c), [rts/MBlock.h](/trac/ghc/browser/ghc/rts/MBlock.h)).
   It is responsible for delivering megablocks, correctly aligned, to the upper layers.
 It is also responsible for